Intensive English Program

 Dwight Martin teaches a variety of courses at the IEP.
 His experience includes teaching English in numerous settings for over fifteen years.
 He recently completed a M.A. in Education at EMU.
 Dwight is married to Pam Martin.
 They have two children, Dara and Rachelle.
 Dwight also performs professionally as a guitarist and vocalist in restaurants and for special events.

 Cynthia teaches Grammar, Integrated Skills, and Listening, Speaking, and Vocabulary in the Intensive English Program.
 She has a BA in Anthropology from LSU, a JD from the University of Memphis School of Law, and an MA in TESOL from the SIT Graduate Institute.
-She loves animals and has two cats, Sashi and Sami, and a hamster, Frodo Lebowski.
+She loves animals and has two cats, Sashi and Sami, and two hamsters, Frodo Lebowski and Chibi Totoro.

 Steve primarily teaches intermediate listening and speaking at IEP.
 His previous English-teaching experience was in Japan, where he grew up in a missionary family.
 A history education graduate of EMU, Steve spent most of his career in writing, editing and marketing.
 For 11 years he was EMU’s director of communications.

-In addition to teaching courses in the Intensive English Program, Micah Shristi provides services for international students in his role as International Student Advisor.
+In addition to teaching courses in the Intensive English Program, Micah Shristi provides services for international students in his role as International Student Adviser.
 He served in Nepal with Mennonite Central Committee (2008-20012) and in Colombia with Mennonite Mission Network (2003-2005).
 His ESL teaching experience includes teaching positions in Kathmandu, Nepal; Bogotá, Colombia and Washington DC.
 Micah graduated from EMU in 2000 with a degree in English and he went on to complete a masters in Industrial Technology at Appalachian State University.
+In his free time Micah enjoys spending time with his two young sons, solar energy projects, gardening and beekeeping.

 James Smoot teaches integrated skills and reading, writing, and research courses in the IEP.
 He has taught English for more than twenty years in China, Poland, Slovenia, Syria, Turkey and several other countries.
 In 2010 he completed his Ph.D. in Cultural and Religious Studies at the University of Ljubljana in Slovenia.
 James speaks Turkish and some Spanish and Slovene.
 He has also worked as a journalist and carpenter.
 His passions are bicycles, squash, and wandering the forests looking for mushrooms.